-In 2006, the US congress passed the Unlawful Internet Gambling Enforcement Act.
+In 2006, the US Congress passed the Unlawful Internet Gambling Enforcement Act.
 (UIGEA) which made it illegal for US banks and payment processors to transfer money back and forth between gamblers and online casinos.
-In an ironic, and probably planned twist, credit cards were for the most part excluded from this law.
+In an ironic and probably planned twist, credit cards were for the most part excluded from this law.

 The law itself is vague about some things and has allowed many smaller payment processors to risk it.
 So even know if you visit any online casino, more than likely you will see a handful of companies with similar business models as Paypal available for use.

-The main reason Paypal never took the plunge to test the waters was because their size and popularity and most importantly because they functioned as a subsidiary of Ebay.
+The main reason Paypal never took the plunge to test the waters was that their size and popularity and most importantly because they functioned as a subsidiary of eBay.
 Paypal dwarfs their competition, and so while the smaller payment processors were able to sneak under the radar, a company as big as Paypal would get noticed and would probably draw some attention from the congressman who wrote the law, and the FBI.
-The past few CEOs of Ebay probably felt that it was just not worth the risk as Paypal is a very profitable business already.
+The past few CEOs of eBay probably felt that it was just not worth the risk as Paypal is a very profitable business already.
 Smaller online payment processors are less successful, so more likely to take risks.

-When Paypal split from Ebay last year and become its own independent company, it also came with a more aggressive CEO and Board of Directors and Paypal seems to be trying to find ways to avoid UIGEA.
+When Paypal split from eBay last year and become its own independent company, it also came with a more aggressive CEO and Board of Directors and Paypal seems to be trying to find ways to avoid UIGEA.
 The other reason is the success of Daily Fantasy Sports at allowing online gambling and avoiding problems with the government.
 Daily Fantasy Sports companies are getting huge, use Paypal, and have skirted UIGEA laws successfully.
 Because of their huge popularity, it seems unlikely that the federal government is going to be able to successfully litigate against them, which could cause some trickle-down gutting of UIGEA, which is already a law that is difficult to prosecute.